V-Sekai/manuals/decisions/20240824-ffmpeg-wav-mic-speaker-play.md

 1. **Define File Paths and Device IDs**:

-   - `INPUT_WAV`: Path to the input WAV file.
+   - `INPUT_WAV`: Path to an optional input WAV file.
    - `OUTPUT_WAV`: Path where the recorded speaker output will be saved.
    - `MIC_DEVICE`: Microphone device ID (replace with actual device ID).
    - `SPEAKER_DEVICE`: Speaker device ID (replace with actual device ID).
    - `DURATION`: Duration of the recording in seconds.

-2. **Play the WAV File as Microphone Input**:
+2. **Generate a Test Tone or Play Provided WAV File as Microphone Input**:

+   - If `INPUT_WAV` is not provided, use `ffmpeg` to generate a 1000 Hz sine wave test tone and play it as if it were coming from the microphone.
-   - Use `ffmpeg` to play the input WAV file as if it were coming from the microphone.
+   - If `INPUT_WAV` is provided, use `ffmpeg` to play the WAV file as if it were coming from the microphone.

 3. **Record the Speaker Output**: